carbonext-tech/api-b2b-docs/docs/invoices.md

 # Invoices

-Invoices can be created either by purchasing VCU credits or by billing open (non-paid) orders, in the later, the invoice can be paid by credit card or by bank slip (we do plan on accepting other payment types in the future).
+Invoices can be created either by purchasing VCU credits or by billing open (non-paid) orders, in the latter, the invoice can be paid by credit card or by bank slip (we do plan on accepting other payment types in the future).

 <!-- ## Invoices [POST]